-Particulars Numerator Denominator March 31, 2022 March 31, 2021 % change Reason for change more than 25% Current ratio 14 Current Liabilities 0.10 0.17 -41.43% The reason for decrease in the ratio is on account of lower cash and cash equivalent on Balance sheet date, however the ratios draws comfort due lower current debt repayments.
-Debt-equity ratio Shareholder's Equity 8.10 7,13 13.58% NA Debt service coverage ratio Earnings for debt service = Net profit after taxes + Non-cash Debt service = Interest & Lease Payments + 1.86 1.03 80.55% The reason for increase in the ratio is on account of lower quarterly loan repayments by the company and lower losses Return on equity ratio Average Shareholder's Equity -0_18 -0.17 -2.20% NA Inventory turnover ratio Cost of goods . sold Average Inventory NA NA NA NA Trade receivables turnover ratio Net credit sales = Gross credit sales - sales return 0.99 1.17 -15.34% NA Trade payable turnover ratio Average Trade Payables 6,34 0,00 NA NA Net capital turnover ratio Net sales = Total sales - sales Working capital = Current assets - Current liabilities -6.01 -3.16 -90,31% The change in the ratio is on account of increase in Service concession contract revenue due to the execution of Stage II Toll works Net profit ratio [1] M. S. Net sales = Total sales - sales return -0,08 -0,13 34,01% Net profit ratio has improved on account of Increased Toll Collections resutting in better absorption of overheads and fixed costs as compared to previous year.
-Return on capital employed 1 Capital Employed = Tangible Net Worth + Total Debt + Deferred Tax Liability -1,12 -3.08 63.71% The change in this ratio is on account of better EBIT and also increase in Intangible assets under development due to execution of stage II Toll works.
-Retun on investment Interest (Finance I Income) Investment NA NA NA NA

-The duration and impact of the COVID-19 pandemic especially on account of second wave of the pandemic, remains unclear at present as on reporting date.
-Hence, it is not possible to reliably estimate the ñ duration and severity of these consequences, as well as their impact on the financial position and results of the Company for future periods.
+Particulars Numerator Denominator March 31st 2023 March 31st 2022 % change Reason for change more than 25% Current ratio Current Assets Current Liabilities 0,58 0.10 499.20% The reason for increase is on account of higher cash generated from toll operations resulting in much higher current assets in comparison to current hiabilities Debt-equity ratio Total Debt Shareholder's Equity 10,41 8.10 28.52% Company's equity has reduced on account of lower retained earnings due to higher provision for maintenance, resulting in a higher Debt Equity ratio Debt service coverage ratio service = Net profit Debt service = Interest & Lease Payments + Principal Repayments 2.59 1,85 39,81% The increase in the DSCR is on account of improved cashflows being carned from the toll road Return on equity ratio Net Profits after taxes - Preference Dividend Average Shareholder's Equity -0.26 -0,18 -47.87% The decrease in the ratio is on account of higher provision for major maintenance resulting in lowering of this return in the immediate short term Inventory turnover ratio Cost of goods sold Average Inventory NΛ NA NA NA Trade receivables turnover ratio Average Trade Receivable 1.65 1.60 3.03% NA Trade payable turnover ratio Average Trade Payables 1.72 6.34 -72.92% The decrease is due to amounts pending to be paid to Holding Company-IRCON, for stage 2 works of the Company which has recently been provisionally completed.
+Net capital turnover ratio Net sales = Total sales - sales return Working capital = Current assets - Current liabilities -3.82 -6.01 36,49% The increase in the ratio is on account of commencement of toll from stage II resulting in higher sales and improving the ratio.
+Net profit ratio Net Profit Net sales = Total sales sales return -0.082 -0.084 2.55% NA Return on capital employed Earnings before interest and taxes Capital Employed = Tangible Net Worth + Total Debt + Deferred Tax Liability 0.05 0,05 6.38% NA Retun on investment Interest (Finance Income) Investment NA NA NA NA ii The duration and impact of the COVID-19 pandemic especially on account of second wave of the pandemic, remains unclear at present as on reporting date.
+Hence, it is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of the Company for future periods.
 However, the company is protected by the clauses 29.6 of the Concession Agreement to claim such loss under force majeure event in the form of revenue loss compensation by way of extension of the concession period.
 The impact of the lockdown disruption/ COVID-19 pandemic will have to be assessed from time to time and communicated as we progress during the current financial year.
 A lot depends on the success of the various pandemic containment efforts being undertaken by the State and Central Governments and Health authorities.
-It is therefore premature to forecast the future impact with credibility at this stage, iii The Company have not traded or invested in crypto currency or virtual currency during the financial year.
+It is therefore premature to forecast the future impact with credibility at this stage.

+iii The Company has not traded or invested in Crypto Currency or Virtual Currency during the financial year ending 31st March 2023 and 31st March 2022.

+iv The Company has no transactions with companies struck off under section 248 of the Companies Act, 2013 or Section 560 of Companies Act, 1956 during the financial year ending 31st March 2023 and 31st March 2022.